I've Got a Rock 'n' Roll Heart: Adaptation

 In 2010, it was used as part of an advertisement campaign for a Fender edition of the T-Mobile HTC Magic myTouch 3G telephone.
 Clapton also appeared in the commercial, and resurrected the song for his North American tour with Roger Daltrey.
 This re-boosted popularity of the song, and as of February 2010 the song had shifted 112,798 digital downloads in the United States.

+The song is also used prominently in a first season episode of Knight Rider titled "A Nice, Indecent Little Town".